+BUS 306-3

-BUS 306-3 (BC=4) (3-1) 15 weeks Introduction to Business Statistics I
+(3-1) 15 weeks Introduction to Business Statistics I.

-The use of statistics and probability in business decision making.
-Methods of collecting, organizing, interpreting, and presenting data.
+The use of statistics and probability in business Methods of collecting, decision making. organizing, interpreting, and presenting data.
 Measures of central tendency and dispersion.
 Discrete and continuous probability distributions.
 Standard normal distribution.
 Sampling and statistical estimation.
 Testing hypotheses.

 Credit will not be granted for both BADM 111 and BUS 306.

-BUS 307-3 (BC=4) (3-1) 15 weeks

-Introduction to Business Statistics II
+(3-1) 15 weeks Introduction to Business Statistics